Tutor-Pop/TutorPop-Backend/api_design.md

 ### Response
 `200` Get successfully
 ```
-    Return rooms object that match the parameters
+    Return list of rooms object that match the parameters
 ```
 `404` Room does not exist
 ```